srikumar003/datashim/examples/inference-server/README.md

 kubectl wait pod --for=condition=Ready text-generation-inference --timeout=-1s
 ```

-Monitor the pods by looking at the logs:
+We can also monitor the pods by looking at the logs:
 ```bash
 kubectl logs -f text-generation-inference
 ```